Snapshots

 A

-The categories at the top of a photoset offer different scales of time to help users pick the sort order of their photos.
+The categories at the top of a photoset offer different measures of time to help users pick the sort-order of their photos.

 B

 Each photoset will display the first six.
-Any photos that are not displayed will be denoted by the number to the last set of the series.
+Photos that are not displayed will be overlaid as a number on the last photo indicating the remaining amount left in the set.
 Clicking on the last photo will simply expand the content to reveal everything else.

 C